-We’ve had the pleasure of working with Celena Fine, a Vice President at TierOne Partners, on multiple occasions.
+We’ve had the pleasure of working with Celena Fine, Senior Vice President at TierOne Partners, on multiple occasions.
 Her webinar, How to Pitch Broadcast Media: Secrets from a Former TV Journalist, remains one of our most popular.
 If you don’t have an hour to spare to watch the entire thing, you’re in luck—we’ve assembled some of the highlights for you.

 How to create an effective pitch